uberspark/uberspark/docs/build-install.rst

 found at ``docs/_build/uberspark_documentation.pdf``,
 relative to the top-level directory of the |uspark| repository.

-Note: For ``make docs`` to work successfuly, you will need to install the packages required for generating documents locally as described in :ref:`swreqs_documentation`.
+.. note:: For ``make docs`` to work successfuly, you will need to install the
+          packages required for generating documents locally as described in :ref:`swreqs_documentation`.

 Installing |uspark|